Do not worry. We will try to explain the concept to you in this article. You have to look at it from a positive point of view.

 - What objectives do we have?

-- Awareness -> when the user has a need or problem but does not know how to solve it
+- Awareness: the user identifies a need or problem but isn’t sure how to address it.

 - How am I going to measure my results?